mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/process-quality.md

 In this section, you will connect your database to MindsDB.

 The recommended way of connecting a database to MindsDB is through MindsDB GUI.
-In this tutorial we will use the GUI at MindsDB Cloud.
+If you are using an open-source version, launch MindsDB Studio.
+In this tutorial we will use MindsDB Cloud that has GUI already.

 Since our PostgreSQL instance is local we will use `ngrok` to make it available to MindsDB Cloud.
 If you are using a PostgreSQL instance that already has a public address or you have installed MindsDB locally you can skip this step.

-First you need to setup an ngrok tunnel with the following command.
+First you need to set up an ngrok tunnel with the following command.
 > If you have used a different port for your PostgreSQL installation, remember to change it here.

 ```bash